igor-didukh/min-value/README.md

 # min-value
 ## Numerical methods 2.
 Finding the minimum value of the function

+Graphical solution of linear programming problem.
-Finding the minimum value of the objective function under a system of restrictions
+Finding the minimum value of the objective function under a system of restrictions.

 NetBeans project.